 • Fitness and Endurance Requirement Grade - A to F, ascending in order of difficulty

-Most activities which involve a physical component will have a classification which includes the Distance, Terrain Difficulty Grade, and the Fitness and Endurance Requirement Grade.
-Other activities such as social activities and meetings will not require these components.
+Most activities which involve a physical component will have a classification which includes the Distance, Activity Type, Terrain Difficulty Grade, and the Fitness and Endurance Requirement Grade.
+Other activities, such as social activities and meetings, will not require these components.

 An example